Diamondbacks vs. Phillies MLB Betting Odds, Trends & Prediction

 Diamondbacks vs. Phillies MLB Betting Trends

-Diamondbacks are 2-9 SU in their last 11 games played on a Friday
+Phillies are 10-1 SU in their last 11 games played on a Saturday.

-The total has gone UNDER in 11 of Philadelphia’s last 13 games against an opponent in the National League
+The total has gone UNDER in 12 of Philadelphia’s last 14 games against an opponent in the National League.

-Diamondbacks are 2-11 SU in their last 13 games played on a Friday when playing on the road
+Over/Under has gone OVER in 10 of Arizona’s last 12 games played on a Saturday when on the road.

+The total has gone OVER in 10 of Arizona’s last 13 games played on a Saturday.

 Diamondbacks vs. Phillies MLB BETTING PREDICTION